 You can't walk into a self-respecting Puerto Rican restaurant and not find mofongo on the menu.
 This immensely popular dish is a must-try for first-time visitors who want to sample local fare.
 Mofongo is essentially a mashed mound of plantains into which a combination of seafood, meat or vegetables is added.
 It can be served as a side dish or as a main course, and it's typically accompanied by beans and rice.
-It's very filling, so you might want to go light on whatever your order for a main course if you have mofongo as a side dish.
+It's very filling, so you might want to go light on whatever your order for the main course if you have mofongo as a side dish.

 Puerto Rico was invaded by Spanish conquistadors in the 1500s.
-Puerto Rico wasn't heavily populated at the time—it was inhabited by a native people called Tainos.
+Puerto Rico wasn't heavily populated at the time, it was inhabited by a native people called Tainos.
 The Spaniards needed more manpower to settle the island than the Tainos could provide, so they brought in slaves from West Africa.
 It's said that these slaves introduced fufu to the island, a dish that's similar to mofongo.
 The Tainos adapted fufu to accommodate their own tastes and available edibles on the island, resulting in mofongo.

 Mofongo is traditionally made using a pilon to mash the plantains and other ingredients.
 The pilon is a wooden mortar and pestle dating back to pre-Colombian times.
 In fact, pilon remnants have been found in excavations of Taino settlements near Ponce, Puerto Rico, southwest of San Juan.